EskindirH/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 #Loops, conditions and parsing

-This project is done to learn how to use loops, conditions and parsing in bash script.
+All projects are done for learning loops, conditions and parsing using Bash script.